By Stefán Bessi

 Golden Circle Afternoon Tour

-Geysir is often the busiest stop during peak hours because visitors gather closely around Strokkur before eruptions.
+Geysir is one of the busiest stops during peak hours because visitors naturally gather around Strokkur while waiting for eruptions.

 Evening Travel During Summer

-During June and July, evening can be one of the best times to explore the Golden Circle.
+During June and July, evening can actually become one of the best times to explore the Golden Circle.

-Because of Iceland’s long daylight hours and midnight sun, attractions remain accessible well into the evening.
-After approximately 18:00–19:00, crowds often begin to decrease again while conditions become calmer and more comfortable.
+Because of Iceland’s long daylight hours and midnight sun, the main attractions remain accessible well into the evening.
+After roughly 17:00–18:00, crowds begin thinning out, leaving more space at viewpoints, walking paths, and parking areas.

 • Þingvellir